openzfs/openzfs-docs/docs/Getting Started/NixOS/Root on ZFS/3-system-configuration.rst

      "s|rootHash_placeholder|${rootPwd}|" \
      /mnt/etc/nixos/hosts/exampleHost/default.nix

 #.
-Optional: add SSH public key for root and change host name in
+You can enable NetworkManager for wireless networks and GNOME
-   ``/mnt/etc/nixos/hosts/exampleHost/default.nix``.
+   desktop environment in ``configuration.nix``.

 #.
 From now on, the complete configuration of the system will be
    tracked by git, set a user name and email address to continue::